The Snow Spider: Behind the Scenes

 This… did not work as well as we wanted it to

 Once our rough storyboards were approved, we dived straight into making the animatics.
 These were really simple – characters sketched in black and white with a linear camera movement.
 These camera movements formed the basis for what would eventually be a more fluid 3D camera movement between each scene.
-The sketches were done in ProCreate for iPad Pro; the movements were added afterwards in Adobe After Effects.
+The sketches were done in Procreate for iPad Pro; the movements were added afterwards in Adobe After Effects.

 Initial sketches for the animatic